aptech/docs/docs/tracem.rst

 ----------------
 .. function:: t = tracem(A)

-    :param A: data
+    :param A: Data.
     :type A: NxM matrix, or multidimensional array.

-    :return t: the trace of the matrix.
+    :return t: The trace of the matrix.
     :rtype t: Scalar, or multidimensional array.

 Examples